guyfridge/Infra-Optimization/README.md

 project_id = "sl-capstone-project"
 region     = "us-west1"
 ```
 Edit the gke.tf file and add your gke cluster username where prompted.
-Change the number of VMs to reflect the initial desired cluster size.
 ```
 variable "gke_username" {
   default     = "guyfridge"
   description = "gke username"
 }
-variable "gke_num_nodes" {
-  default     = 3
-  description = "number of gke nodes"
-}
 ```
 Ensure that Compute Engine API and Kubernetes Engine API are enabled on your Google Cloud project.
-Also ensure a minimum of 1000Mb available space in your designated region for provisioning a three node cluster.
+Also ensure a minimum of 1000Mb available space in your designated region for provisioning a six node cluster.
 ```
 terraform init
 terraform plan